Thursday, July 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 This list is sorted in the recommended order, with the best routers at the top—the numbers indicate the ranking.

-By the way, you can use multiple units of all routers below, except for those from Netgear, to build an equally straightforward Wi-Fi system, preferably via wired backhauling to extend the coverage.
+By the way, you can use multiple units of all routers below, except for those from NETGEAR, to build an equally straightforward Wi-Fi system, preferably via wired backhauling to extend the coverage.

 Top 5 best dual-band Wi-Fi 7 routers